What is Universal credit ? (UC)

 Claim online via the Universal Credit Portal.

-You can view the claim process prior to claiming on Universal credit a guide to claiming
+View the claim process prior to claiming on the Universal credit a guide to claiming video (external link)

 You will not be able to save the online application and go back to it.
 You must allow time for the form to be completed.
 It may take between 20 and 40 minutes.